 Briefly, the provisions of E.O.
 12114 apply to major federal actions that occur or have effects outside of U.S. territories (the United States, its territories, and possessions).
 Accordingly, NSF prepares environmental analyses for major federal actions which could have environmental impacts anywhere beyond the territorial jurisdiction of the United States.
-NOAA, as a matter of policy, prepares NEPA analyses for proposed major federal actions occurring within its territorial waters, the U.S. EEZ, the high seas, and the EEZs of foreign nations up to the nation's territorial sea.
+NOAA, as a matter of policy, prepares NEPA analyses for proposed major federal actions occurring within its territorial waters, the U.S. EEZ, the high seas, and the EEZs of foreign nations.